 Owning a DST is vastly different.
 Property owners are no longer hamstrung by daily upkeep and repairs.
 My clients experience a wide range of emotions when they transition to DST ownership, but they all feel a tremendous sense of relief.
 They are liberated.
-Read on to find out how DSTs can set your financial life free.
+Read on to find out how DST can free up your time.

 Relief at Your Doorstep

 Moving from traditional rental property ownership to DST investing means increased free time and potentially increased cash flow and overall returns.
 Let’s assume the investment is structured on a sound business plan and maintained by active professional property managers.
 DSTs have the potential to provide greater cash flow than a traditional single investment, as the managers work to increase income and decrease expenses over time.